hbot07/drone-mapping-end-to-end-workflow/training_manual.md

 <img src="https://github.com/user-attachments/assets/844db279-6cef-40d0-a2a8-10560661ad89" alt="rename" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/b43fe903-185f-4ddf-94bf-54a6ca21887f" alt="export" width="500" height="225"> <br> <br>

+You can now find the downloaded kmz file for use in the drones, in the 'Downloads' folder of your phone.

 **Step 17:** Click on left facing triangle which will reveal the 'Exit' icon.
 Click and exit to the Home screen.

 <img src="https://github.com/user-attachments/assets/17ae4c17-33ca-4648-9047-16d983e650d2" alt="exit" width="500" height="225"> <br>